 The use of restrictive physical intervention is distressing to all involved and can lead to concerns, allegations or complaints of inappropriate or excessive use.
 In particular, a child might complain about the use of restrictive physical intervention in the heat of the moment but on further reflection might better understand why it happened.
-In other situations, further reflection might lead the child to feel strongly that the use of restrictive physical intervention was inappropriate.
-This is why we are careful to ensure all children have a chance to review the incident after they have calmed down.
+In other situations, further reflection might lead the child to feel strongly that the use of restrictive physical intervention is situated to ensure all children have a chance to review the incident after they have calmed down.